If you need help with getting a home loan, call 1300 889 743 or complete our free assessment form to speak with one of

 What other costs are there?

-There are a range of additional costs which are not included in this calculator:
+There are a range of additional costs which aren’t included in this calculator:

 - Conveyancing costs: You’ll need to hire a conveyancer or solicitor to handle the transfer of the property into your name.
 This will cost approximately $800 to $1,500.

 - Inspections / Reports: You may need a building inspection, pest inspection and a strata report.
 These can cost up to $600 in total.
 Please discuss these reports with your conveyancer to see if they are required.

 - Loan fees: Some lenders charge an application fee, settlement fee or valuation fee.
 These fees vary from $0 to $900.

 - Lenders Mortgage Insurance (LMI): If you’re borrowing over 80% of the property value then you may pay LMI.
 Please use our LMI Calculator to get a quote.

 There may be other costs such as repairs to the property, renovations, hiring a removalist and council / water rates adjustments.
 You should discuss the costs of buying a property with your conveyancer.

 Why do lenders assess my "Funds to Complete"?

-When you apply for a loan, the lender may ask for evidence of your deposit and will not approve your loan unless you can prove that you have enough funds to cover the costs, as well as the difference between the purchase price and loan amount.
+When you apply for a loan, the lender may ask for evidence of your deposit and won’t approve your loan unless you can prove that you have enough funds to cover the costs, as well as the difference between the purchase price and loan amount.
 This is known as a Funds to Complete Calculation.

-They do this check because if there is a shortfall of funds, some people end up taking out a short term loan or credit card to make up the difference.
+They do this check because if there’s a shortfall of funds, some people end up taking out a short term loan or credit card to make up the difference.
 This additional loan can then impact their ability to repay their mortgage.

 Access more calculators